 As the aim was literally to strip myself down to the bare elements, they are naked portraits aided only by simple props, gestures, and text.
 I wanted to get beyond the body and redefine it in a way that would render it not naked and exposed––nor idealized––but simply natural that it be seen.

 As a feminist and a humanist, I wanted to avoid the objectification that too frequently characterizes the photographed subject.
 In these life-size photographs hung at eye level, I sought a direct engagement with the viewer.
 The gaze is returned with the intent to provoke a kind of conversation that is also a declaration: “I am.”
 Collectively, these enactments tell a personal story, one that aspires to transcend the individual narrative to consider more broadly how the dynamics between public and private and subject and object, affect identity and its perception.
 As I wrote at the time of the original series, I wanted “to make work that screams I so loudly that other I’s turn at the sound of their own names.”

 The resulting work consists of 32 life-size photographs–16 time-spanning portrait pairs exhibited side by side.
-Below is a selection from the series.
+Presented is a selection from the series.